José María Laca: Club career

 Laca began his career at Athletic Club, and he quickly became one of the club's benchmarks at the time.
 Together with the likes of Domingo Acedo, José María Belauste and Pichichi, he helped the club win five regional North/Biscay championships and reach three Copa del Rey finals in 1920, 1921 and 1923, winning the latter two.
 In the 1921 final, he netted twice in a 4–1 win over Athletic Madrid to help Bilbao win the first meeting between the 'two Athletics'.

 International career

 With Athletic playing in the local league, he was summoned to play for the Biscay national team, and was a member of the team that participated in the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 In the quarter-finals against Asturias on 18 November 1923, Laca scored a goal to help his side to a 4–2 win, thus reaching the semi-finals where they were eliminated by Catalonia 0–1 due to a goal from Cristóbal Martí.

-Laca earned his only international cap for the Spain national team on 9 March 1924, in an friendly against Italy which ended in a 0–0 draw.
+Laca earned his only international cap for the Spain national team on 9 March 1924, in a friendly against Italy which ended in a 0–0 draw.